-As the Surf, Skate & Swim project is run in the afternoons from Tuesday to Thursday, you can expect to spend mornings assisting in the Kindergarten project or having surf/skating lessons.
+As the Surf, Skate & Swim project is run in the afternoons from Tuesday to Thursday, you can expect to spend mornings assisting in the Childcare project or having surf/skating lessons.
 You’ll get a free lesson per week, and extra lessons can be arranged through our local team at an additional cost.
 All outdoor activities are weather-dependent, and you’ll take part in indoor activities or plan future activities if the weather isn’t suitable.

 The Surf, Skate & Swim project is not available during the school holidays.
 If you apply for the Surf, Skate & Swim project during the school holidays, you will be switched to the Holiday Club project.